binh-nguyen03/Human-Following-Drone/README.md

-# Human-Following-Drone
+# GStreamer

-Quadcopter with Pixhawk 6C and Raspberry Pi model 4B for image processing
+Description: (for testing before make it together with image processing) Integrate video transmission platform (aka GStreamer) into python script which is interpretted